vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 ### maidsafe::nfs::BlobVersion ###
 > maidsafe/nfs/blob_version.h

-References a specific version of a `Blob`.
-Hash of data map chunks (so `BlobVersion` is a hash of the contents). `Blob`s with identical content will have same version, even if their key differs.
+References a specific version of a `Blob`; hash of metadata and data map chunks (so `BlobVersion` is a hash of the contents).

 ### maidsafe::nfs::RetrieveVersion ###
 > maidsafe/nfs/retrieve_version.h